 - Incorporate physical movement into each day, based on the physician’s approval and recommendations.
 Even just lifting and bending the arms and legs will help prevent joint freezing.

 You can create a calming environment for the senior by focusing your efforts on sensory stimulation, such as by:

 - Reading out loud

 - Smoothing scented lotion onto the skin

 - Bringing in a pet therapy animal for the older adult to pet or hold

-Grace Home Care provides specialized Alzheimer’s and senior live-in care in Topeka, Kansas.
+Grace Home Care provides specialized Alzheimer’s care in Topeka.
 Contact us for additional tips to help create the best quality of life for a loved one in late-stage dementia.
 We’re here around the clock to assist as much or as little as you’d like.